On Oracle Property and Asymptotic Validity of Bayesian Generalized Method of Moments: Theoretical Properties of Bayesian GMM Model Selection

 Part (iii) assumes the continuity of the matrices in $\theta$ and also the uniform bound for eigenvalues.
 This is a mild assumption given the compactness of $\Theta$.
 Part (iv) has strengthened Assumption 8 and required that no model should be assigned extremely large or small prior.
-Part (v) is an extended version of Assumption 9 to the GMM estimator on the full model space.
-Since we are now considering bounded dimension $p$, this assumption will hold trivially under similar conditions to \citet{neweysmith04}.\\
+Part (v) is about the high order approximation of $\bar\theta$ to the GMM estimator $\hat \theta$ on the full model space, similar to the discussion in Remark \ref{oraclecenter}, which usually holds when the moment condition $g(D,\theta)$ is continuously differentiable in $\theta$ (\citealt{neweysmith04}) and hence may not apply to the example of quantile regression.\\

 Let $\F(\theta)$ be a $p\times p$ matrix such that $\F(\theta)^\top\F(\theta)= \G(\theta)^\top\V(\theta)^{-1}\G(\theta)$.
 Define $Z=\sqrt{n}\F(\theta)(\hat \theta-\theta)$.
 Then $Z$ is asymptotically $p$-dimensional standard normal if the true parameter is $\theta_0=\theta$.
-We impose the following high level assumption on the difference between the exact density function $p_{Z}(z)$ of $Z$ and the normal density.
+We impose the following high level assumption on the difference between the exact density function $p_{Z}(z)$ of $Z$ and the normal density.\\